sanchitd5/Hackintosh-Aero-15X/README.md

 - EFI/OC: All necessary OpenCore files (with kexts, configs, patches, etc.)
 - EFI/Boot: Has other necessary boot files

-### For *Clover* users [Deprecated]

-`/Clover/` folder has all the necessary files for each version of Hackintosh (e.g. 10.13.6 - High Sierra, 10.14.6 - Mojave, etc..).
-Then, inside each folder:
-- EFI/CLOVER: All necessary Clover files (with kexts, configs, patches, etc.)

 ## Working